K4liber/consistent_importing/cfp/EuroPython2025.md

 6. Execute a script vs execute a module
 7. What actually happens when we do import?

 II.
-What is the best importing strategy?
+How to import in a consistent way?
 (5 minutes)

-0. Typing
 1. Imports on separate lines
 2. Imports at the top of the file
 3. Lazy import of heavy modules
 4. Absolute imports
+- Relative imports in an encapsulated package
 5. From module import entity
 6. Package vs namespace
 7. import module
 8. Wildcard imports
 9. Import from package
-10. if TYPE_CHECKING
+10. Typing, if TYPE_CHECKING

 III.
-How does modularization and packaging strategy impact a Python project architecture?
+How internal dependencies impact a codebase architecture?
 (5 minutes)

 1. Python as dynamic and flexible language
-2. Circular modules dependencies
+2. Circular dependencies
+- "... (most likely due to a circular import)" as a feature
-3. Circular package dependencies
+3. Acyclic dependencies principle
 4. Separation of concerns
 5. Layered architecture

 IV.
-How can we enforce the selected strategy in CI?
+How we can enforce the selected strategy in CI?
 (5 minutes)
 1. Import Linter
 2. Ruff setup